Department of Health

 • avoiding contact with high-risk susceptible persons.

-Aspirin should never be given to children under 16 years of age with varicella, because of a strong association with the development of Reye syndrome.
+Aspirin should never be given to children under 16 years of age with varicella, due to a strong association with the development of Reye syndrome.

 Herpes zoster (shingles)

 Some antiviral medications (famciclovir, valaciclovir or aciclovir) have been effective in treating varicella zoster infections in patients with a rash less than 72 hours old.
-They give pain relief, accelerated healing and may be of benefit in reducing the incidence of postherpetic neuralgia.
+These medications provide pain relief, accelerated healing and may help reduce the incidence of postherpetic neuralgia.

 More intensive treatment is warranted in high-risk patients.
 Consultation with an infectious diseases physician is advised.
-Adequate analgesia should not be forgotten.
+Adequate analgesia should be provided.

 Control of contacts